 The historic district at the site is open from sunrise to sunset daily year-round.

-The visitor center for Nez Perce National Historical Park at Spalding, Idaho, is open all year.
-The hours of operation are:
+The visitor center for Nez Perce National Historical Park at Spalding, Idaho, is open all year, 7 days a week.
+The hours of operation are 8:30 am to 4:00 pm.
+The visitor center is closed each year on Thanksgiving, Christmas, and New Year's Day.

 The Visitor Center